top of page

 The wisdom that sees that mind is empty of a perceiver/perceived duality (i.e. empty of outer perceived entities different in substance to the inner perceiving consciousnesses), at a single stroke, cuts through attachment and aversion and all the associated suffering.
 On the most subtle level every moment of consciousness is purified of all stain of ignorance and there is not even the shadow of the idea of a difference in substance between mind and its objects. ....
 The light of the wisdom mind, the self-aware self-illuminator, is experienced.
 This is a very profound experience and even for those who experience it, it is difficult to explain.
 (Khenpo Tsultrim Gymatso, & Hookham, p 56-57)

-This is actually hard through meditation
+This is actually hard to do through meditation

 https://youtu.be/ohmu8f0JCQk